Pope

 marriage – i.e., one entered into by two persons who were both baptized – could be (or is) dissolved if one of the spouses falls into heresy.
 For erring so

-gravely in this matter, Pope Celestine has been accused of heresy by men such
+gravely in this matter, Pope Celestine was accused of heresy by men such

 as Alphonsus de Castro.[2]